-The City currently has five single-family properties potentially available for use meeting affordable housing needs identified in this plan.
-These propeties were donated by the Brazos County Tax Office, a local lender, and private citizens.
+The City currently has three single-family properties potentially available for use meeting affordable housing needs identified in this plan.
+These properties were donated by the Brazos County Tax Office and a local lender.
+These parcels may be considered for use in the future development of affordable housing if and when appropriate.

 The City uses CDBG and HOME funds, and available leveraging dollars annually to address the needs summarized in the Needs assessment portion of the plan.
-The City will receive \$808,200 (plus anticipated program income of \$19,000) in CDBG and \$250,189 (plus anticipated program income of \$60,000) in HOME in the 2017 program year.
-Prior year's resources anticipated to be carried over and allocated from the 2016 program year are estimated to be approximately \$466,000 of CDBG funds and an additional \$236,000 estimated for prior year HOME funds.
+The City will receive \$823,293 (plus anticipated program income of \$19,000) in CDBG and \$343,707 (plus anticipated program income of \$65,000) in HOME in the 2018 program year.
+Prior year's resources anticipated to be carried over and allocated from the 2017 program year are estimated to be approximately \$350,000 of CDBG funds and an additional \$525,000 estimated for prior year HOME funds.
 Partnerships are ongoing and the City continues to seek out new partnerships to provide additional leveraging and further goals toward community needs.
 Continued partnerships include non-profit and for-profit housing developers, the local home builders association, local housing committees, public service partnerships, United Way, continue to provide coordination of the City's Bank on Brazos Valley program and the Brazos Valley Coalition for the Homeless.